 There is growing recognition that solving the obesity epidemic and its downstream health consequences depends on preventative efforts at the individual, community and public health level.
 A 2013 analysis of childhood obesity in Chicago revealed an overall overweight/obesity prevalence of 43.3% among public school students.
 Physicians are at the frontline of assessing and advising patients on nutrition and weight; however only 27% of medical schools teach the recommended 25 hours of nutrition, and fewer than 14% of practicing physicians believe they were adequately trained in nutritional counseling.

-In 2016 in an effort to move the needle on these numbers, and with the support of an ARCC pilot grant, we developed a partnership between the Osher Center for Integrative Medicine at Northwestern University (OCIM) and Common Threads (CT).
+In 2016 in an effort to move the needle on these numbers, and with the support of an ARCC pilot grant, we developed a partnership between the Osher Center for Integrative Health at Northwestern University (OCIH) and Common Threads (CT).
 The mutually agreed upon goal was to develop a culinary medicine elective for medical students that included meaningful community service.

 Through this course, participants learn basic culinary skills, steps to create nutritious meals, relationships between food, health, and disease, and cultural competencies around nutrition.
 The participants also practice health coaching and teaching during both culinary and community class times.